Zacks Investment Research Upgrades CSL (OTCMKTS:CSLLY) to Buy

-CSL (OTCMKTS:CSLLY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Wednesday, Zacks.com reports.
-The firm currently has a $126.00 target price on the stock.
-Zacks Investment Research‘s target price points to a potential upside of 10.56% from the company’s previous close.
+CSL (OTCMKTS:CSLLY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Tuesday, Zacks.com reports.
+The brokerage presently has a $128.00 price objective on the stock.
+Zacks Investment Research‘s target price would suggest a potential upside of 11.86% from the stock’s previous close.

 According to Zacks, “CSL Ltd. is a biopharmaceutical company.
 It engages in researches, develops, manufactures and markets vaccines and plasma protein biotherapies to treat and prevent human medical conditions.
 The company’s operating segments consists of CSL Behring and bioCSL.
 CSL Behring segment provides plasma-derived and recombinant products, and operates plasma collection networks through CSL Plasma. bioCSL segment manufactures, sells and distributes vaccines, antivenoms and other pharmaceutical products primarily in Australia and New Zealand; as well as also manufactures and markets in vitro diagnostic products through Immunohaematology.
 It operates primarily in Germany, Switzerland and the United States.
 CSL Ltd. is headquartered in Parkville, Australia. “

-Separately, Jefferies Financial Group upgraded CSL from a “hold” rating to a “buy” rating in a research report on Tuesday, October 5th.
-Six equities research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus target price of $126.00.
+Separately, Jefferies Financial Group raised shares of CSL from a “hold” rating to a “buy” rating in a report on Tuesday, October 5th.
+Six investment analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+According to MarketBeat.com, CSL has a consensus rating of “Hold” and an average target price of $128.00.

 CSL Ltd. is a biopharmaceutical company, which engages in the manufacture, marketing, and distribution of biopharmaceutical and allied products.
 It operates through the CSL Behring and Seqirus segments.
 The CSL Behring segment provides plasma therapies and conducts early stage research on plasma and non plasma therapies.